How to Handle Your Shots Like a Champ - Part 1

 - What if I am afraid of needles?

 If you’re afraid of needles, you’re not alone.
 It’s normal to feel anxious or worried about shots.
-In the next part of the lesson, you will learn what you can do to make shots more comfortable and make vaccination day easier.
+In the next part of the lesson, you will learn what you can do to make shots more comfortable and make immunization day easier.